IBMSpectrumComputing/lsf-perl-api/LSF-Base/README.md

     originator or has rights to publish.
 The template of the DCO is included in this package).

- 3. LSF Development reviews contribution to check for:
+ 3. IBM Spectrum LSF development reviews contribution to check for:
     i)  Applicability and relevancy of functional content ii) Any obvious issues

  4. If accepted, posts contribution.
-If rejected, work goes back to contributor and is not posted.
+If rejected, work goes back to contributor and is not merged.

 ## Copyright